Free Trial Quick Start

 The newly-created database displays all the topics in the Kafka cluster to which you have access.

 You can create as many databases as you wish.
-Each new database includes a public.
-You can also add more schemas if you wish.
+Each new database includes a schema named public

 To add a new schema